bhat-meghana/bhat-meghana.github.io/content/miscellaneous/musings/index.md

 ---
-title: "Frozen Moments"
+title: "Photo Album"
 # date: 2023-09-07
 # tags: ["MTTS","Commutative algebra"]
 author: [""]
 description: "This is a collection of moments I've captured through my phone over the years.
-Each photo is a memory, a piece of my journey, and a reflection of how I see the world."
+Each photo is a memory, a piece of my journey.
+Some of them are reflection of how I see the world."
 summary: "This is a collection of moments I've captured through my phone over the years.
-Each photo is a memory, a piece of my journey, and a reflection of how I see the world."
+Each photo is a memory, a piece of my journey."
 # cover:
     # image: "/data1.png"
     # alt: "Figure caption"